rsyncOSX/RsyncOSXdocs/content/post/compile.md

 ### Compile scripts

-There are two utilities used, swiftlint and swiftformat.
+There are two utilities used, [SwiftLint](https://github.com/realm/SwiftLint) and [SwiftFormat](https://github.com/nicklockwood/SwiftFormat).
 Both can be removed, select tab "Build Phases" and delete the lines.
 Or you can use [homebrew](https://brew.sh/index_nb) to install both utilities.

 ![](/images/RsyncOSX/master/compile/scripts.png)